Protest greets fourth year of Thai junta rule - Journal du Cameroun

 – Junta fatigue –

-The junta’s number two, Prawit Wongsuwan, told reporters the protesters “cannot march” to Government House, and a police spokesman said any protester breaching the blockade outside Government House could face six months in jail
+The junta’s number two, Prawit Wongsuwan, told reporters the protesters “cannot march” to Government House, and a police spokesman said any protester breaching the blockade outside it could face six months in jail.

 “If they decide to use force against us, there is nothing we can do,” protestor Anuthee Dejthevaporn, 30, told AFP.